deletedcu/angular-demo/lectures/day-2/routing.md

 ## Create an External Routing File

 As you can imagine, that `RouterModule.forRoot()` can get lengthy.
-Let's put it in a new file `src/app/app-routing.module.ts`:
+Let's put it in a new file, `src/app/app-routing.module.ts`:

 ```javascript
 import { NgModule } from '@angular/core';